 Welcome to the sad reality.

 What's going on here is the afterimage effect.
-People's generic impressions of HN are an afterimage of the things they saw and disliked, which burned deeper into their retinas.
-Combine that with the all-too-human need to feel superior to the crowd, and you get these bilious-supercilious "oh the community" lamentations, which are all the same and nothing new.
-Things have always been getting worse!
+People's general impressions of HN are an afterimage of the things they saw and disliked, which burn deeper into the retina.

 The only thing that is questionable in those graphs is the temperature prediction for 2020 to 2025 because we can't see into the future.